freenas/freenas-docs/userguide/network.rst

 NAS.
 The flow entering *into* the NAS depends on the Ethernet switch load-balance algorithm.

-The lagg driver currently supports these aggregation protocols:
+The lagg driver currently supports several aggregation protocols, although only *Failover* is recommended on network switches that do not support LACP:

 **Failover:** the default protocol.
 Sends traffic only through the active port.
 If the master port becomes unavailable, the next active